Genesis is our research on how AI decides what people buy.

-Ongoing and dated.
-Built from primary sources: live shopping conversations, model outputs, and routing evidence.
+Dated and sourced.
+Built from live shopping conversations, model outputs, and routing evidence.

-Each report is a different lens on machine taste and machine perception.
+Each study is a different lens on how machines see and choose products.

-Together they form a growing map of the systems now mediating product discovery, with a focus on what breaks, what gets privileged, and what brands can actually control.
+Together they map the systems now sitting between shoppers and stores: what breaks, what gets favored, and what brands can actually control.

 Research papers